Carlos Tevez: A priceless striker who even proved Fergie wrong

 A decade on from ‘Welcome to Manchester’, Carlos Tevez remains a controversial but ultimately brilliant footballer.

 We will never know exactly what happened in the summer of 2009 when Carlos Tevez left Manchester United for cross-town rivals Manchester City.
 It was a messy saga of contractual loopholes, opaque transfer fees and, of course, the involvement of super-agent Kia Joorabchian.

 Tevez claimed United failed to make an offer; United claimed otherwise.
 In the end, however, it was City who ‘welcomed’ the Argentine to the city in which he already lived, and in which he was already a hero.

 One thing is for sure, though.
-With Tevez now 35 and still scoring the odd goal for Boca Juniors, having won Premier League, Serie A and even Chinese FA Cup medals over the last decade, we can reasonably conclude that Sir Alex Ferguson was wrong about him.
+Having won Premier League, Serie A and even Chinese FA Cup medals over the last decade, we can reasonably conclude that Sir Alex Ferguson was wrong about Tevez.

 Wrong, obviously, to shun him for the less workmanlike Dimitar Berbatov.
 Wrong to think that a checked-out Michael Owen could fill his boots (and those of Cristiano Ronaldo).

 And wrong, so very wrong, to say this: “The fans quite rightly have their heroes and I was happy to go along with the deal as long as it was the right one but, quite simply, he is not worth £25million.”

 Of course, that may have been Ferguson’s pride talking.
 If Tevez turned down United for a better deal at City, it would be logical — if a little petty — for Ferguson to act like his side had been in the driving seat all along, autonomously declining the permanent option on the Argentine on the basis of it representing poor value for money.